Brazilian jiu-jitsu: Chokes

-Strangles, commonly and erroneously referred to in BJJ as chokes, or chokeholds, are a common form of submission.
+Chokeholds or chokes are a common form of submission.
 They can be applied either by using the gi as the method of attack (e.g. the bow-and-arrow choke), or by using a combination of head and arm, or even leg pressure (e.g. the triangle choke).

 In BJJ, strangles are used to put pressure on the carotid arteries, and may also apply pressure to the nerve baroreceptors in the neck.
 This kind of strangle is very fast acting (if done properly) with victims typically losing consciousness in a matter of seconds.

 In contrast, some techniques function as an air choke (involving constriction of the windpipe), such as an Ezekiel choke or Sode guruma jime.
 Many techniques can, in effect, be a choke or a strangle (or both) depending on how they are applied.

-Strangles include rear-naked choke, bow-and-arrow choke, triangle, Guillotine choke, sleeve choke (or Ezekiel choke), cross collar choke (or X choke), baseball choke, Clock choke, D'Arce choke, Anaconda choke, Arm triangle choke, north–south choke, crucifix choke, gogoplata, loop choke, lapel half nelson choke, and others.
+Strangles include rear-naked choke, bow-and-arrow choke, triangle, Guillotine choke, sleeve choke (or Ezekiel choke), cross collar choke (or X choke), baseball choke, Clock choke, D'Arce choke, Anaconda choke, arm triangle choke, north–south choke, crucifix choke, gogoplata, loop choke, lapel half nelson choke, and others.